Spreader Frequently Asked Questions

 Q : Do we need to empty the spreader every day?

 A : Certainly not!
 The spreader is designed to also act as a mobile store which can be parked inside or outside.
-Weather conditions have no effect on the performance of the spreader, dry, wet or frozen conditions have no detrimental effect on the spreader it works equally well with dry wet or frozen material.

 Q : How fast can the spreader travel?